wmiller5/fluffy-umbrella/README.md

 2. Answer these questions
    * What are the GitHub usernames and names of your team members?
-       * GitHub username 1:       name 1:
+       * GitHub username 1: wmiller5 name 1:Will Miller
-       * GitHub username 2:       name 2:
+       * GitHub username 2: eroot2 name 2:Ethan Root
-       * GitHub username 3:       name 3:
+       * GitHub username 3: LeoWu1 name 3:Leo Wu
-       * GitHub username 4:       name 4:
+       * GitHub username 4: qjiang310 name 4: Qinjun Jiang
-       * GitHub username 5:       name 5:
    * When did you complete this exercise?
+Sunday afternoon.
-   * How long did it take your team to complete this exercise?
+   * How long did it take your team to complete this exercise? we started at 1:30, and finished before 2:30

 ## Table of Contents